dagster-io/dagster/docs/docs-beta/docs/guides/external-assets.md

 Examples of external assets could be files in a data lake that are populated by a bespoke internal tool, a CSV file delivered daily by SFTP from a partner, or a table in a data warehouse populated by another orchestrator.

-## What you'll learn

-- How to create external assets
-- How to create assets that depend on external assets
-- How to record materializations and metadata
-- How to model a DAG of multiple external assets

----

 <details>
   <summary>Prerequisites</summary>